youzer-name/node-red-contrib-tessie-api/README.md

  - Any additional fields that are required or available will be displayed

 ## Tessie Streaming Node
 The `tessie-streaming` node connects to the Tessie WebSocket API for real-time streaming data and periodically polls the REST API for full vehicle state data.
 It is intended to format the data for output to an MQTT-out node to share the data with subscribers via an MQTT server.
+When started, the node will do an inital full data refresh via the REST API.
+If the vehicle is awake, it will then open the websocket connection for streaming data.
+While the vehicle is awake, it will also do a full REST API refresh on the user-configured interval.
+If the vehicle is asleep or goes to sleep, it will close the websocket and begin checking the vehicle state every minute until the vehicle is awake again.

 ### Features